build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 ## Estimating Deployment Costs

-To use the Pricing Calculator search and add the services you need for the deployment.
+To use the Pricing Calculator, search and add the services you need for the deployment.
 For each service, configure the expected usage.
 For example, if a deployment regularly sends outbound data, estimate the volume of data sent to calculate the cost.
 Similarly, compute resources, such as scaling EC2 instances horizontally, requires specifying the instance type and the number of instances.
 Once you have added all the service you need for a deployment, the Pricing Calculator provides a monthly cost and an annual cost for the deployment.
 The estimate can be exported as CSV file, as JSON, or as a PDF which is convenient for importing into a spreadsheet or for a report.

 Learn how to use the Pricing Calculator with this short video.